Critical Information On How Student Loans Work

 How Do You Know Which Federal Loan You’ve Received?

-All Federal products have one fixed interest rate per product and the standard repayment level is 10 years.
-The rate of interest for undergraduate Unsubsidized Stafford Loans for the ’18 – ’19 academic year will be 5.04%.
+All federal products have one fixed interest rate per product and the standard repayment level is 10 years.
+The 2019-2020 federal student loan interest rates are currently 4.53% for undergraduate loans, 6.08% for unsubsidized graduate loans and 7.08% for direct PLUS loans.
 This is the lowest cost loan that will be available to you as a family to fund the education for your child, so it is strongly recommended to max out that loan before you check into other funding options.
 If you feel like you are going to borrow at any point in time during your child’s course of study, consider taking that loan when it is offered.

 Key Point: Pete points out that there is more flexibility in the system than people realize.
 Keep in mind that if you feel you’ve made a mistake for one reason or another, you can cancel the loan with no penalty for 120 days after the first installment is released.
 Some schools even offer tuition payment plans that you can fund monthly.
 Ask them about that.